alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/03_create_dc/` directory within the Safe Haven repository
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
 - Run `./Setup_SRE_DC.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
-- The deployment will take around 30 minutes.
+- The deployment will normally take around 30 minutes.
 Most of this is running the setup scripts after creating the VM.
+However it may take longer if many Windows updates need to be performed.

 ## 6. Deploy Remote Desktop Service Environment